RedisLabs/redislabs-docs/content/modules/redisjson/release-notes/redisjson-2.2-release-notes.md

 This release adds support for the JSON data structure as a CRDT (Conflict-free Replicated Data Type) when used with Redis Enterprise [Active-Active databases](https://docs.redis.com/latest/modules/redisjson/active-active/).

 Active-Active JSON requires Redis Enterprise Software v6.2.12.
-Contact your account manager or support to access the preview of Redis Enterprise v6.2.12.
+Contact your account manager or support to access the preview of RedisJSON 2.2.

 ### Details